 You may appeal if you think you should not pay council tax or because your property is exempt or if you believe we made a mistake when we worked out the amount you should pay.
 To appeal, you must email us at counciltax@lambeth.gov.uk including 'APPEAL' in the subject line.
 We will respond within two months.
-If you are not satisfied, contact: The Valuation Tribunal Service, 2nd Floor, 120 Leman Street, London E1 8EU.
-Tel: 0300 123 2035.
+If you are not satisfied, please contact the Valuation Tribunal Service by visiting valuationtribunal.gov.uk.
 If your appeal is successful, we'll refund any extra council tax you have paid.
 You can get more details about the appeals procedure and Valuation Tribunals from us.
-Please go to www.lambeth.gov.uk/ counciltax.
+Please go to www.lambeth.gov.uk/counciltax.
 If you appeal against paying, you will still have to pay your council tax until a decision is made.